ojura/undrop-for-innodb/README.md

 This is a fork of the - missing in action - github official repository [undrop-for-innodb](http://github.com/twindb/undrop-for-innodb/) bundled with my database recovery scripts !

-Please note that I am not affiliated with TwinDB an provide no support for this tool.
-If you need professional support goto >> Commercial Support and Data Recovery Service
+[Aleksandr Kuzminsky](https://www.linkedin.com/in/akuzminsky) is the original author of TwinDB data recovery toolkit.
+Please note that I am not affiliated with TwinDB.
+If you need professional support goto [TwinDB](https://twindb.com/)

 ## Supported Failures